OxfordIHTM/rstats-exercises/README.md

     1.  various relevant plots of sentiment trend over time;

-    2.  various relevant plots and tables showing term frequency; and,
+    2.  various relevant plots and tables showing term frequency;

-    3.  various relevant plots and tables showing topics modelled from the resolutions.
+    3.  various relevant plots and tables showing topics modelled from the resolutions; and,

+    4. A short discussion of the findings.